I finally had a second, successful, attempt at Sieve

 journalctl -u systemd-timesyncd --no-hostname --since "1 day ago"

-I have a netatmo weather station, that has been providing data for the last year.
+year.
 I would like to build a little display that shows the current wind speed.

 The display